junglecrussy/theme-02-poptart/README.md

 # theme-02-poptart
 A vibrant SpaceHey theme/layout with pink and red elements, an animated background, a cute strawberry cursor, and the DotGothic16 font from FontWorks.

 You are free to use and change every bit of of this code to use for your own SpaceHey page.
+Just remember to follow SpaceHey's rules.
+I put the code at the bottom of my "About Me" section.

 This is what the cursor looks like:
 ![normal](https://user-images.githubusercontent.com/94448101/142334035-00703cd8-1dcc-4e74-ad41-3360a71276ce.png)